Illiterate people are twice as likely to develop dementia, study says

-(CNN)Whether or not you can read a write could be a factor in your ability to stave off dementia as you grow older, according to a new study from scientists at Columbia University.
+(CNN)Whether or not you can read and write could be a factor in your ability to stave off dementia as you grow older, according to a new study from scientists at Columbia University.

 They published their results Wednesday in the online issue of the journal Neurology.